There are three ways to win Festival awards for you and your class!

 Having a suggestion you’ve made for a new discussion published

-Between weeks 5-7, you’ll work on creating your own posts about the topic that has interested you most.
+From March, you’ll work on creating your own posts about the topic that has interested you most.
 This will be your final say on the topic and give you a chance to share your opinion on it having joined the discussions and learnt about the topic.

 We call this a Standpoint.